 For busy salespeople, working smarter means spending more time focusing on your No. 1 skill--selling--by giving up less important tasks.
 You may be the company rainmaker, but if you're running a small company, chances are you're also its CEO, custodian and everything in between.

 Yes, all that needs to get done, too.
 Undoubtedly, every time you walk into your office, half a dozen projects clamor for your time.
 But the big question is: At the end of the day, how many hours have you actually devoted to selling?
 If you're not satisfied with your sales revenue, the answer is: not enough.

 My, How Time Flies!

 To get a handle on how you really spend your time, document it.
+Time management is the key to success.
 For one week, keep an hour-by-hour activity log.
 Sound like a pain?
 It is.
 But it can also be very enlightening.
 By the end of the week, you may be stunned by your findings.